-- All payroll checks were signed by only one (1) individual, either the former judge/executive or the former treasurer but not both. - One (1) instance where the computed wages did not agree to the reported wages. - Each month's health insurance invoice is due by the end of month for that month's coverage.
-The October and November invoices were not paid until January 2017.
-And the March and May invoices were not paid until April and July 2017, respectively. - The state income tax withholdings for December 2016 and January 2017 were paid late and were underpaid.
+- All payroll checks were signed by only one (1) individual, either the former judge/executive or the former treasurer but not both. - Numerous health insurance invoices were not paid timely. - State income tax withholdings for one pay period was paid late.

-As presented in finding 2017-011, the fiscal court lacks segregation of duties over payroll.
+As presented in finding 2018-011, the fiscal court lacks segregation of duties over payroll.
 The former treasurer handled all aspects of the payroll process and there appeared to be no independent review of payroll by anyone other than the preparer.